SethThomaspowered/littlefrontend/README.md

 # Little Library Front End Development

 This will be my main repo for my capstone project for the General Assembly Software Engineering Immersive using Angular Framework for the front end.
 For a look at my SpringBoot application go to [LittleBackEnd](https://github.com/SethThomaspowered/littlebackend).
+Here is a link to the live project.
+[LiddleOxfordLibrary](https://liddleoxfordlibrary.herokuapp.com)

 ## Project Proposal